Bemnet57/Bemnet57/README.md

 ## About Me 🚀

-I'm a passionate **Software Engineering major** at CTBE(former AAiT) with passion for **EdTech and Research**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate **Software Engineering major** at CTBE(former AAiT) with passion for **EdTech and Research**. <!-- I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.-->

 - 🌱 Just graduated from: **Backend ProDev at ALX**
 - 🔭 Working on: **5K Book Store,** **LeetCode Journal,** **number_theory_toolkit**